ISIRKA is a podcast dedicated to exploring identity, culture and belonging within a Somali context — through interviews, stories, music, and memory

 in this episode I spoke to Sagal Bihi, who was a member of parliament in Mogadishu at the time.
 We go through a journey of her activism and subsequently how development has looked like in Mogadishu.
 She comes from a family background of people who were in service to the Somali nation state and she reflects on that in this episode as well.
 Must listen!!

-Interviews with Somali Creatives
+Theme 2: Somali Creatives

 In this episode I talked to Fatuma Adar, a Somali-Canadian playwright and writer.
 We spoke on the heels of her debut production, A Dixon Tale, a musical about a Somali family who recently arrived to Toronto in the early 90’s.
 Dixon is a neighborhood in Toronto’s West End known for having a large Somali community.
 We spoke about first-generation expectations and her journey of becoming a writer.